SainsburyWellcomeCentre/NeuralPlayground/README.md

 associated with these circuits.
 However, objective comparison of these theories against each other and against empirical data is difficult.

-To address this gap, we present an open-source standardised software framework - NeuralPlayground - to enable adudication between models of hippocampus and entorhinal cortex.
+To address this gap, we present an open-source standardised software framework - NeuralPlayground - to enable adjudication between the hippocampus and entorhinal cortex models.
 This Python software package offers a reproducible way to compare models against a centralised library of published experimental results, including neural recordings and animal behavior.
 The framework currently contains implementations of three Agents, as well as three Experiments providing simple interfaces to publicly available neural and behavioral data.
-It also contains a customizable 2-dimensional Arena (continuous and discrete) able to produce common experimental environments which the agents can move in and interact with and a Comparison tool to facilitate systematic comparisons by enabling users to pick from any Agent, Arena, Experiments.
-Each modules can also be used separately, allowing flexible access to influential models and data sets.
+It also contains a customizable 2-dimensional Arena (continuous and discrete) able to produce common experimental environments in which the agents can move in and interact with and a Comparison tool to facilitate systematic comparisons by enabling users to pick from any Agent, Arena, Experiments.
+Each module can also be used separately, allowing flexible access to influential models and data sets.

-All together, we hope our framework, available at [github.com/NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/), offers a foundation that the community will build upon, working toward a shared standardized, open, and reproducible computational understanding of the hippocampus and entorhinal cortex.
+Altogether, we hope our framework, available at [github.com/NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/), offers a foundation that the community will build upon, working toward a shared, standardized, open, and reproducible computational understanding of the hippocampus and entorhinal cortex.

 ## 2. Installation